 Here's how to hide QuickType on iOS 8:

-- Open a conversation or tap on the New Message icon
+Step #2.
+Open a conversation or tap on the New Message icon.

-- When you see the QuickType suggestions, just swipe down on that part.
-It will shrink to become like this:
+Step #3.
+When you see the QuickType suggestions, just swipe down on that part.

-It can be very useful if you're looking to type more in less time (that doesn't really mean you're typing faster though).
+It can be handy if you're looking to type more in less time (that doesn't really mean you're typing faster though).
 If you're put off by the QuickType section, you can hide it or just disable it from Settings → General → Keyboard → Predictive.